 Kim E. Richman – Founding Partner

-Clark A. Binkley – Associate
+Clark A. Binkley – Managing Attorney

 Michael Mietlicki – Of Counsel

 Michael received his J.D. from New York University (NYU) School of Law.
-While at NYU, Michael was the articles editor of the NYU Journal of Intellectual Property and Entertainment Law and participated as a mediator and mediation system designer for NYU’s Mediation Clinic.
-Previously, he held a General Counsel Fellowship at the Stevens Institute of Technology and had an internship at WNET New York Public Media.
+While at NYU, Michael was articles editor of the NYU Journal of Intellectual Property and Entertainment Law and participated as a mediator and mediation system designer for NYU’s Mediation Clinic.
+He also has a B.A. from Sarah Lawrence College in Liberal Arts.